thelichedev/blog/posts/defect_evaluation.md

 Finding excuses or considering those kind of defects as unavoidable should never happen.

 Unfortunately it regularly does in the immature teams.

+## Conclusion

+As software developers, we know that any software activity worth doing comes with a quality risk (risk of defects).

+This is not the same as saying "we cannot afford quality", which is still today the approach to quality management in the vast majority of teams.
+The difference is what I call **quality management**.

+I feel there is also a scale of maturity for quality management:
+- **level 0 management: ignorance** the team only react to defects according to their impact.
+- **level 1 management: awareness** the team at least tries to monitor defects, but will still react only to sudden increases in the number of defects.
+- **level 2 management: improvement** the team monitors defects, and actively tries to improve tools and culture in order to reach a "zero-defect in delivery" state, but is not there yet.
+- **level 3 management: maturity** the team has made quality a core value of the development practice.
+The team as reached a state of (mostly) "zero-defect in delivery", and is capitalizing on the trust they gained from all actors in their context.

+Level 3 is not a lofty ideal, I've worked on teams and projects that had reached this level of quality.

+They were also the teams were the delivery was the fastest I ever experienced, orders of magnitude above the speed of level 0 teams, who can't afford quality.

 [1]: https://en.wikipedia.org/wiki/Philip_B._Crosby#Quality_is_Free